ProspectOne/flexbalancer-js-docs/Custom-Answers-API.md

     }
 }
 ```
 Used to specify remote sources.
+You are also able to set headers (such as `Authorization` etc).
 ***
 **ILogger** interface and constant **logger**